hashicorp/consul/docs/streaming/README.md

 ## Event Publisher

-The [EventPublisher] in at the core of streaming.
+The [EventPublisher] is at the core of streaming.
 It receives published events, and subscription requests, and forwards events to the appropriate subscriptions.
 The diagram below illustrates how events are stored by the [EventPublisher].